 - Also your floor if it’s nice and minimal, and if you’re shooting outside

-Some cheap options are also vinyl backdrops (you can find them on Etsy) and DIY plywood backdrops (check my IGTV video!)
+Some cheap options are also vinyl backdrops (you can find them on Capture By Lucy’s website) and DIY plywood backdrops (check my IGTV video!)

 I found so many objects that I can use as a prop, and you may find them too, so…open your eyes and go find them.

-- like the cooling rack I’ve used here, it was in my basement room
+- the cooling rack I’ve used here, it was in my basement room

-- or the glass candle holder here (yes, there was a candle in it!)
+- the glass candle jar here (yes, there was a candle in it!)